slevithan/xregexp/README.md

 date.test('2017-02-22');
 // -> true

-// The only caveat is that named captures must be referenced using numbered
+// The only caveat is that named captures must be referenced using
-// backreferences if used with native methods '2017-02-22'.replace(date, '$2/$3/$1');
+// numbered backreferences if used with native methods '2017-02-22'.replace(date, '$2/$3/$1');
 // -> '02/22/2017'

-// Use XRegExp.forEach to extract every other digit from a string var evens = [];
+// Use XRegExp.forEach to extract every other digit from a string const evens = [];
 XRegExp.forEach('1a2345', /\d/, (match, i) => {
     if (i % 2) evens.push(+match[0]);
 });